Scientific Computation Platform for Geophysical Geodesy

 (2) The geoidal height is the ellipsoidal height of the geoid, which is the solution of the Stokes boundary value problem in the Earth coordinate system.
 The measurement scale of the geoidal height is the geometric scale of the Earth coordinate system, while the measurement scale of the analytical orthometric height difference in the vertical direction is also strictly expressed by the geometric scale.
 Thus, the analytical orthometric height is consistent with the geometric scales of the Earth coordinate system and the geoidal height.

 (3) The analytical orthometric height is not directly related to the terrain density, which can be continuously refined with the latest gravity field data.
-On the view of uniqueness, repeatability, and measurability of geodetic datum, analytical orthometric height is more suitable for height datum purpose than other types of orthometric height.
+On the view of uniqueness, repeatability and measurability of geodetic datum, the analytical orthometric height is more suitable for height datum purpose than other types of orthometric height.

 Different from the Helmert orthometric system, the analytic orthometric system and normal height system are compatible and consistent with each other and supported by the rigorous gravity field theory, they can also be directly employed for the moon and Earth-like planets.